 At Holy Cross College, Academic Advising is not just someone who tells a student when to take particular courses to graduate, an academic advisor is a mentor for students to discuss goals, academic interests and how interests translates to careers, a personable resource to share challenges and triumphs whether academically or not, a guide to lead students in the right direction for campus and community resources, and simply a friendly face to check in with as a Holy Cross College student.
 All advisors work together to ensure students have accurate information regarding policies and procedures, and all students have the tools necessary to make progress to graduate.

-All students who enter Holy Cross College begin with an academic advisor, or pre-major advisor.
-Once a student declares a major, a faculty member in the major becomes the student’s primary academic advisor; however, the pre-major advisor continues to be available as a secondary advisor and available resource.
+All students who enter Holy Cross College begin with an academic advisor.
+Once a student declares a major, a faculty member in the major becomes the student’s primary academic advisor.

 For the academic year 2022-2023 advisors are as follows:

 Catherine Ficker – Assistant Director of Student Success and Academic Advisor

 Meets with, and is the primary advisor, for students who have formally declared a major.
 Declaring a major typically happens after the first semester or first year.
 Each major has a designated faculty academic advisor.
 Students are welcome to meet with these advisors prior to declaring a major.
 If students have declared and then have an intent to transfer, then they would still meet with their major academic advisor to discuss this process and schedule.